nikolayzhechev/finco-app/README.md

 Direct link can be opened for project viewing: https://finco-app-3c312.firebaseapp.com/

 ## App Info:

 finco. is a finance app.
 It has functionality related to a personal wallet, financial tools and expense trackers.

-finco. is a finance app.
-It has functionality related to a personal wallet, financial tools and expense trackers.